Josh Smith (left-handed pitcher): Cleveland Indians

-Smith elected free agency following the 2018 season and signed a minor league contract with the Cleveland Indians on December 1, 2018.
+Smith signed a minor league contract with the Cleveland Indians on December 1, 2018.

 In 2019, Smith began the season with the Columbus Clippers, the Indians' Triple-A affiliate.
 The Indians selected Smith's contract on May 25, 2019.
 He made his major league debut that evening against the Tampa Bay Rays, allowing no earned runs and striking out three batters in 1 2/3 innings.
 Smith was designated for assignment on September 13, 2019, after he appeared in eight games, striking out 12 in 8 1/3 innings with a 5.40 ERA.

 Miami Marlins

 On September 14, 2019, the Miami Marlins claimed Smith off waivers.
 Smith made six appearances with the Marlins, recording an 8.31 ERA and striking out two batters in 4 1/3 innings.

 Cincinnati Reds

 On October 16, 2019, Smith was claimed off waivers by the Cincinnati Reds.
 On July 24, 2020, Smith was designated for assignment by the Reds organization.